korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

     ##
     ## Number of Fisher Scoring iterations: 5

-I first check if the missing data in $AGE\_D$ are significant in explaining the response variable, $DEFAULT$.
-To do this, I create a binary variable $AGE\_binary$, which takes 1 if $Age\_D$ is empty, and 0 otherwise.
+I first check if the missing data in AGE_D are significant in explaining the response variable, DEFAULT.
+To do this, I create a binary variable AGE_binary, which takes 1 if Age_D is empty, and 0 otherwise.

-I fit a logistic regression model, where $DEFAULT$ is the response variable and $AGE\_binary$ is the explanatory variable.
-I get a p-value of 0.683, for a reasonable value of $\alpha = 0.05$, I reject the null hypothesis and conclude that the $AGE\_binary$ variable is not significant in explaining $DEFAULT$ variable.
+I fit a logistic regression model, where DEFAULT is the response variable and AGE_binary is the explanatory variable.
+I get a p-value of 0.683, for a reasonable value of $\alpha = 0.05$, I reject the null hypothesis and conclude that the AGE_binary variable is not significant in explaining DEFAULT.

 I conclude that the missing data are not “MNAR”.
 It is either “MCAR” or “MAR”, meaning that I can safely implement simple or multiple imputation techniques.
-Thus, I remove $AGE\_binary$ from the dataset.
+Thus, I remove AGE_binary from the dataset.

 ``` r
 creditData$Age_binary <- NULL